10 Air Travel Hacks When Flying With a Toddler (Updated for 2020)

 9. Carry A Mini First Aid Kit

 Although planes are equipped with the basic medical tools and medicines, it's always better to carry something yourself.
 Bring paracetamol for your child in case he got sick or any medicine that will relieve travel sickness.
-And very important - Disney bandaids (or their favorite character at the time).
 You'll also thank yourself for carrying ear drops during altitude change.

 10. Take Care Of Yourself